timotdsantos/CarND-Vehicle-Detection/README.md

 [image7]: ./examples/output_bboxes.png
 [video1]: ./project_video.mp4

+#### Project Data
-Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train your classifier.
+Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples where the classifiers were trained.
 These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.
-You are welcome and encouraged to take advantage of the recently released [Udacity labeled dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) to augment your training data.

 Some example images for testing your pipeline on single frames are located in the `test_images` folder.
 To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include them in your writeup for the project by describing what each image shows.
 The video called `project_video.mp4` is the video your pipeline should work well on.

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+#### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

+#### 1. This [README](https://github.com/timotdsantos/CarND-Vehicle-Detection/blob/master/README.md) is a detailed writeup of the project.
+The project notebook which contains the code may be found in [Vehicle_Detection.ipynb](https://github.com/timotdsantos/CarND-Vehicle-Detection/blob/master/Vehicle_Detection.ipynb) and will be referenced in the discussion.

+### Histogram of Oriented Gradients (HOG)

 ####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

-###Histogram of Oriented Gradients (HOG)

-####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in code cells [2] to [4].

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: